uuu4/ml_bootcamp/README.md

 # ml_bootcamp
-ML Bootcamp notebooks that I learned through the journey I took :)
+ML Bootcamp notebooks that I learned through the journey I took in 2024 :)